Costs of Common Prenatal Tests

 Find Cheap Health Insurance Quotes in Your Area

-Prenatal tests can cost anywhere from a few hundred dollars to several thousand dollars.
+Prenatal tests can cost anywhere from a few hundred dollars to several thousand dollars during pregnancy.
+Factors that impact costs include your health insurance plan and which prenatal tests suit your current health and pregnancy risk profile.

-Your health insurance usually covers tests that are recommended by a doctor.
-This can mean that a $268 prenatal blood test may only cost you $70, based on your plan's benefits.
+Your health insurance typically covers tests that are recommended by a doctor.
+This means a $268 prenatal blood test may only cost you $70 or less depending on your plan's benefits.

 For prenatal tests that are not medically necessary, you'll have to pay the entire cost yourself.
 This could mean paying $1,600 for a prenatal paternity test or several thousand dollars for prenatal genetic tests that are beyond what your insurance company approves.